-The vaccine sentiment analysis is essential in the ongoing COVID-19 pandemic context (Khandia et al., 2022).
-Public sentiment toward vaccination is a fundamental indicator of the broader population's views, concerns, and attitudes regarding vaccines (Cadeddu et al., 2021).
-Multiple social media platforms, such as Twitter, are essential in displaying public sentiments towards Omicron vaccination; thus, enabling all the interested parties to understand the response among the target population (Mahyoobet al., 2022).
+^{}Corresponding author: Satvika Marrapu, College of Information, University of North Texas, USA.
+Email: satvikamarrapu@my.unt.edu public sentiments toward Omicron vaccination, thus enabling all the interested parties to understand the response among the target population [9].
 Understanding these sentiments assumes critical importance for policymakers and healthcare professionals who aim to devise effective communication strategies and interventions to promote vaccine adoption.
-Numerous studies have explored the sentiment encompassing COVID-19 vaccines on social media, showcasing the practicality of sentiment analysis in monitoring public perceptions and forecasting vaccine hesitancy (Khandia et al., 2022; Mahyoob et al., 2022).
-However, the advent of novel variants, including the Omicron variant, introduced distinctive dynamics and uncertainties into the COVID-19 vaccine discussion (Mahyoob et al., 2022).
+Numerous studies have explored the sentiment encompassing COVID-19 vaccines on social media, showcasing the practicality of sentiment analysis in monitoring public perceptions and forecasting vaccine hesitancy [3, 9].
+However, the advent of novel variants, including the Omicron variant, introduced distinctive dynamics and uncertainties into the COVID-19 vaccine discussion [9].
 Given the rapid dissemination of information and misinformation alike across platforms such as Twitter, the necessity of real-time assessment of public sentiment has become indispensable.

-The emergence of new COVID-19 variants, including Omicron, necessitates an agile and data-driven approach to comprehend how public sentiments adapt (Mahyoob et al., 2022).
+The emergence of new COVID-19 variants, including Omicron, necessitates an agile and data-driven approach to comprehend how public sentiments adapt [9].
 As these variants present fresh challenges and uncertainties, determining the public's evolving attitudes toward vaccination is important in the contemporary global healthcare domain.
-Timely and brief insights into these shifting sentiments are essential for the appropriate adjustment of public health strategies (Mahyoob et al., 2022).
-In the recent years, Twitter has emerged as a vital platform for the expression of public sentiment, especially for users targeting the global audience (Gunter et al., 2014).
-The succinct and real-time nature of Twitter makes it a unique platform for the rapid dissemination of opinions and information (Elbagir & Yang, 2019).
+Timely and brief insights into these shifting sentiments are essential for the appropriate adjustment of public health strategies [9].
+In recent years, Twitter has emerged as a vital platform for the expression of public sentiment, especially for users targeting the global audience [10].
+The succinct and real-time nature of Twitter makes it a unique platform for the rapid dissemination of opinions and information [11].
 Therefore, it serves as a reflective barometer of public sentiment, offering an invaluable window into the collective psyche during health crises.
-However, the speed at which information, and at times, misinformation spreads across social media platforms, including Twitter, is a challenge that should be addressed.
+However, the speed at which information and, at times, misinformation spread across social media platforms, including Twitter, is a challenge that should be addressed.
 From the vaccine sentiment perspective, this dynamic is especially pronounced.
-Misinformation leads to low vaccine adoption because of doubts and hesitancy, given that target population for vaccination will be reluctant to consume the vaccine before their safety is assured (Larson, 2017).
-Nonetheless, the instances of spreading positive news concerning Omicron vaccine would result in high vaccine uptake because the information will quell all the concerns that might arise (Shelby & Ernst, 2013).
-Consequently, the ability to discern and respond to these trends swiftly holds the potential to mitigate vaccine hesitancy and bolster public confidence (Larson, 2017).
+Misinformation leads to low vaccine adoption because of doubts and hesitancy, given that the target population for vaccination will be reluctant to consume the vaccine before their safety is assured [12].
+Nonetheless, the instances of spreading positive news concerning the Omicron vaccine would result in high vaccine uptake because the information will quell all the concerns that might arise [13].
+Consequently, the ability to discern and respond to these trends swiftly holds the potential to mitigate vaccine hesitancy and bolster public confidence [12].
 To navigate the complexities of vaccine sentiment during the Omicron period effectively, it is essential to conduct real-time sentiment analysis.
 Such an approach allows for the agile adaptation of public health messaging, enabling authorities to address concerns as they arise and to counteract the influence of misinformation promptly.
 Moreover, real-time analysis offers a unique opportunity to engage with the public actively, responding to their evolving needs and concerns.

-In the contemporary sentiment analysis domain concerning vaccine discourse, present methodologies center around the utilization of machine learning algorithms and Natural Language Processing (NLP) techniques to evaluate the emotional tone of tweets and other social media content.
+In the contemporary sentiment analysis domain concerning vaccine discourse, present methodologies center around the utilization of machine learning algorithms and NLP techniques to evaluate the emotional tone of tweets and other social media contents.
 This approach enables the extraction of valuable insights from the user-generated content areas concerning vaccines, offering a window into public sentiment and attitudes.
-One of the notable tools that has garnered considerable recognition in this sector is the Valence Aware Dictionary and sEntiment Reasoner (VADER) (Dubé, Ward, Verger, & Macdonald, 2020; William et al., 2023).
+One of the notable tools that has garnered considerable recognition in this sector is VADER [14, 15].
 This sentiment analysis tool has gained prominence because of its efficacy in deciphering the emotional undercurrents embedded within short, contextually rich social media texts.
 VADER operates on the lexical and grammatical cues basis, allowing it to discern and quantify sentiment polarity within individual tweets.
 Its ability to capture emotional expressions has rendered it a valuable instrument in the modern-day public sentiment analysis surrounding vaccines.